 I publish a monthly blog entitled Transition to a Culture of Peace: World history as it is happening.
 It is available here.

 All of my publications are now on line, as listed in my curriculum vita.

 I assisted an international youth team to compile the World Culture of Peace Report for the end of the UN International Culture of Peace Decade.
 To see the Report, go to http://decade-culture-of-peace.org.
 Newer information is updated continually at the Culture of Peace News Network and summarized monthly in its Bulletins.

 I have recently added a video lecture on YouTube.
 Click here for access.
-Also, my three new books are now available.
+Also, my trilogy of books on the culture of peace are now available in English.
 Click on the titles below to read or to purchase on-line.